-The URL of the Undergraduate Learning Management System is http://lms.mgmt.cmb.ac.lk Each of the students has a login account to the LMS.
+The URL of the Undergraduate Learning Management System is http://lms.mgmt.cmb.ac.lk.
+Each of the students has a login account to the LMS.
 Students are required to use their registration number or faculty provided e-mail address as the user name and given password to log on to the system.

-4.4 Postgraduate and Mid-career Development Unit
+Postgraduate and Mid-career Development Unit

 The main objective of this Unit is to develop, organize and ensure the smooth functioning of postgraduate and mid-career development programmes for executive and managerial staff of modern corporate and state sector organizations.
-Currently, the Unit conducts several postgraduate programmes such as MBA, MBA in Marketing, MBA in HRM, MBA in Finance, MBA in International Business, MBA in Accounting and Information Management, Executive MBA, and mid-career programmes such as Executive Diploma in Business Administration (EDBA).
-In addition, the
+Currently, the Unit conducts several postgraduate programmes such as MBA, MBA in Marketing, MBA in HRM, MBA in Finance, MBA in International Business, MBA in Accounting and Information Management, Executive MBA, and mid-career programmes such as Executive Diploma in Business Administration (EDBA).In addition, the Unit is equipped with resources and the capacity for Mr. JASC Jayasinghe running customized training programmes for the industry

-Unit Coordinator
+Coordinator